DFE-Digital/architecture/common-components/index.md

 The service is supported internally by a central team of specialists within the Cloud Infrastructure and Platform Services team.
 To report an issue with the service, log a ticket via the [Service Portal](https://dfe.service-now.com/serviceportal); the team are available from 08:00 – 22:00 hrs Monday to Friday, excluding English public holidays.

 __Roadmap__
+DfE customers already using EAPIM or undergoing a transition to adopt the service include:
+-	Finance
+-	Better Financial Reporting Programme
+-	We’ve also recently integrated ServiceNow and Zendesk with the Enterprise CRM to improve data sharing for the Apprenticeships Service Consolidated Support Team (40 users).

 Over the next 18 months, these services are evolving in two key areas:
 - Driving adoption
     - Onboarding more APIs onto the platform